 Rebecca is Lead Curator for BBC Television and Images Archives and is studying for an MSc in Business & Strategic Leadership.
 Rebecca was previously a BBC Music Commissioning Executive where she led BBC Music Day, celebrating the power of music and showcasing diverse musical creativity across the UK.

 Rosemary Johnson MBE (she/her)

-Rosemary is Secretary of the Ralph Vaughan Williams Trust, in support of British composers.
-She was, for 20 years, Executive Director at the Royal Philharmonic Society, which supports young musicians through commissions, conducting schemes and bursaries.
+Rosemary is Director of the Vaughan Williams Foundation.
+She was, for 20 years, Executive Director of the Royal Philharmonic Society, supporting young musicians through commissions, conducting schemes and bursaries.

 Scott Caizley (he/him)